 Maxwell Newhouse, another BC artisan, is known for his sinuous driftwood furniture.
 In the foyer, one of his masterpieces takes the form of a large coffee table, a three-dimensional sculpture of weathered driftwood and Japanese glass fishing floats.
 No room at the Inn is left untouched by his hand.
 Each guestroom has a signature handmade driftwood chair nestled beside the desk.
 These and many other local artists and artisans are integral to the overall look, feel and character of the Inn.

-The Wickaninnish Inn began with a vision to reflect the essence of this rugged, wild and untamed destination in combination with the ultimate in modern creature comforts-all without making a huge impact on the environment.
+The vision of a new hotel on Tofino's Chesterman Beach began with a desire to reflect the essence of this rugged, wild and untamed destination in combination with the ultimate in modern creature comforts-all without making a huge impact on the environment.
 Architecturally, the Inn has succeeded in defining an archetypal North West Coast style, utilizing the natural elements of cedar, fir, driftwood, and stone, together with expansive windows inviting the awe-inspiring ocean vistas.
 The Inn truly embodies its commitment to Rustic Elegance on Nature's Edge.